Single Procurement Document (SPD)

 this section will ask you information about your organisation.
 This includes questions on:

-• if you are bidding as part of a group?
+• whether you are bidding as part of a group?

 Exclusion Questions: